shy2net/nodejs-angular-starter/README.md

 # Template architecture

-This template comes with a ready to go server and client integration, authentication and basic styling.
+The template comes with a ready to go server and client integration, authentication and basic styling.

 ## Angular 6